-Delays in submitting letters of intent, pre-applications, and applications may be unavoidable.
+Delays in submitting pre-applications and applications may be unavoidable.
 DOE has accepted late submissions when applicants have been unable to make timely submissions because of widespread technological disruptions or significant natural disasters.
 DOE has made accommodations for incapacitating or life-threatening illnesses and for deaths of immediate family members.
 Other circumstances may or may not justify late submissions.
 Unacceptable justifications include the following: